56quarters/mkey_exporter/README.md

 Every evaluation loop, `mkey_exporter` gets a complete list of keys from the Memcached server.
 This means the time taken for each update will increase based on the number of keys in the server.
-I've tested up to 3.5M keys running on a server local to the `mkey_exporter` process with decent results (~5s update time).
+I've tested up to 3.5 million keys running on a server local to the `mkey_exporter` process with decent results (approximately a 5-second update time).

 ## License